 In 2017, it reopened as the luxurious Conrad Bora Bora Nui.
 It boasts an exclusive island located a short boat ride away, perfect for romantic dinners.

-Sandals Resorts — the adults-only all-inclusives located in the Caribbean islands — introduced the first overwater bungalows at its Sandals Royal Caribbean property on Montego Bay.
-These even have plunge pools on their decks.
+Sandals Resorts — the adults-only all-inclusives located in the Caribbean — introduced the first overwater bungalows at its Sandals Royal Caribbean property on Montego Bay.
+They even have plunge pools on their decks.

-Sandals Grande St. Lucian and Sandals South Coast are also featuring these popular (and top-of-the-line) units as well.
+Sandals Grande St. Lucian and Sandals South Coast also feature these popular (and top-of-the-line) units.
 Luxe touches include butler service, a private outdoor soaking tub, an over-the-water hammock, extended sun deck, and an outdoor shower for two (but no plunge pool).

 Even Mexico Has Overwater Bungalows

-Although Mexico has been slow to catch on to the craze for overwater bungalows, Karisma Resorts recently introduced 30 palafitos at its adults-only El Dorado Maroma resort along Mexico's Riviera Maya, which faces the Caribbean Sea.
-Guests have exclusive access to the resort's Overwater Ocean Grill & Wine Bar.
+Although Mexico has been slow to catch on to the craze for overwater bungalows, Karisma Resorts built palafitos at its adults-only El Dorado Maroma resort along Mexico's Riviera Maya, which faces the Caribbean Sea.
+Guests have exclusive access to an Overwater Ocean Grill & Wine Bar.

 South of Cancun, the ultra-luxe Rosewood Mayakoba also features overwater bungalows.
 However, these units overlook a mangrove lagoon rather than the Caribbean.